 Self-criticism can be incredibly common in high achievers and perfectionists.
 We will explore how self-criticism can feel necessary but, linking with the models shared, it may not be as helpful as we think.

 Together we will explore and develop a new way to coach ourselves inside our own mind through using experiential practices to bring this to life.
 To end we will reflect on where we are within ourselves and what we need to do to move forwards in a way that is helpful for ourselves and others.

-Quotes from students who attended Part One of the Compassionate Mind Training:
+Reflections from students who attended Part One of the Compassionate Mind Training:

 It gave me an opportunity to understand myself and my own reactions in relation to compassion and self-compassion in a deep way.
 It definitely encouraged me to go away and think more about my personal weaknesses and look for ways to improve them.
 I've also more actively sought to balance the 3 emotional 'systems' we discussed

 Hilary McLellan (first photo above) – an Organisational Behaviourist and Exec.
 Coach and Dr Ashleigh McLellan (second photo above)– a Clinical Psychologist - are not just part of the same family, they have spent the last two years carefully connecting their professional knowledge and experience to bring ‘compassion focused coaching’ to the corporate and executive coaching world.

 Compassion Focused Therapy (CFT) pioneered by Professor Paul Gilbert is continually being adapted and applied to organisational and business contexts, education and politics.
 Compassion is defined in this model as: a sensitivity to the suffering (problems/pain) in the self and others with a commitment to try and alleviate and prevent it.